 Such accommodations do not require an outsize expenditure on the part of the employer, and should be minimal enough that they do not significantly change the ongoing company culture.

 It’s worth noting that the reasonable accommodation regulation can also take the form of physical changes to the workplace.
-While no employer is expected to redesign their workplace at great cost or in a way that fundamentally changes or threatens the functionality of the business, small, relatively inexpensive changes (such as adding a cubicle with soundproofing, for example) are entirely within the scope of the law.
+While no employer is expected to redesign their workplace at great cost or in a way that fundamentally changes or threatens the functionality of the business, small, relatively inexpensive changes (such as adding a cubicle with soundproofing, for example) are entirely within the scope of mental health laws.

 HR professionals should also be aware that the anti-discrimination regulation applies to promotion, payment issues, firing, and other aspects of employment.
 Essentially, when it comes to making corporate decisions related to performance, HR professionals should treat employees with mental health disabilities or illnesses with the same consideration and courtesy as their neurotypical peers.